THE GLOBAL MARKET

 The A Series of paper measurements are used globally - apart from the US and Canada that use the imperial measurement system.

-The above table shows all the A series sizes which you will be familiar with, B and SRA sizes are for larger sheets used by printers to be able to print full A3 for example with bleed then cut down.
+The table shows all the A series sizes which you will be familiar with, B and SRA sizes are for larger sheets used by printers to be able to print full A3 for example with bleed then cut down.
 C sizes are envelopes to take the A size.

 Once you know the pagination, size and paper needed, an RFQ can be issued, but bear in mind the quotation received will be in the local currency of the country you issued the request to.
 So, while you can use 3 x Euro quotes as a comparison, you will need to convert back into GBP to know how much the job will cost you.
 Check the quotes as well, as various countries have numerous different tax values on printed matter.
 In the US there are also taxes added to goods produced or delivered in certain states.